FRELKER/FILE-TEMP-CONVERTOR/README.md

 # FILE-TEMP-CONVERTOR
-This is the Internship project where I write a code for Temperature Convertor and Quiz  using Java and Python  Language. respectively
+This is the Internship project where I write a code for Temperature Convertor and Quiz  using Java and Python  Language respectively